sravya-bioinfo/AutoDock-Vina-Molecular-Docking-Step-by-Step-Guide/README.md

          |
     Visualize in PyMOL

-Step 1 — Download the Protein Structure
+Step 1 — Download the Protein Structure:-

 Go to RCSB Protein Data Bank
 Search your target protein (e.g., AKT1, 1IEP, 6LU7)
 Download the .pdb file

 Tip: Note the active site residues from the literature before starting — you'll need them to center the grid box.

-Step 2 — Prepare the Receptor
+Step 2 — Prepare the Receptor:-
 Open AutoDockTools (ADT):
 Steps in ADT: